 Our model also highlights the importance of financial advisors' compensation structures or career concerns, as they determine the level of alignment between financial advisors and retail investors.
 In particular, our model suggests that when the trust in financial advisors is high due to perceived alignment, we should observe more complex products being offered.
 This is consistent with the observation that the proliferation of complex products in recent decades has been accompanied by a period of increased trust in financial advisors, which may have culminated with the financial crisis.
-Even though in this scenario, and unlike in our model, the perceived alignment may have been unjustified, and accompanied by the proliferation of bad quality products.21
+In this scenario, unlike in our model, the perceived alignment may have been unjustified and accompanied by the proliferation of bad-quality products.21

 Recent empirical work has examined the effects of policies aimed at reducing conflicts of interest between financial advisors and clients.
-Vivek Bhattacharya, Gaston Illanes and Manisha Padi (2019) exploit state-level variation in fiduciary duty laws in the United States and find that brocker-dealers bound by fiduciary duty propose higher quality products.
-Our model provides an additional prediction, so far untested: although such policies can be effective in improving product quality, they may have the side effect of increasing product complexity.
-This insight is relevant given current debates to expand fiduciary duty in the financial advice industry.22
+Bhattacharya, Illanes, and Padi (2019) exploit state-level variation in fiduciary duty laws in the United States and find that broker-dealers bound by fiduciary duty propose higher-quality products.
+Our model provides an additional prediction that is so far untested: although such policies can be effective in improving product quality, they may have the side effect of increasing product complexity.
+This insight is relevant given current debates about expanding fiduciary duty in the financial advice industry.22